BeyondCodeBootcamp/html-resume/README.md

 ## Make Your Own

 1. Click "Use this template" on the [Beyond Code Resume repo](https://github.com/BeyondCodeBootcamp/html-resume)
-2. Clone to your local computer (or download the [zip](https://github.com/BeyondCodeBootcamp/html-resume/archive/refs/heads/main.zip) and dependencies)
+2. Use [git](https://webinstall.dev/git/) to download this project (or get the [zip](https://github.com/BeyondCodeBootcamp/html-resume/archive/refs/heads/main.zip) and find the dependencies)
    ```bash
    git clone --recursive git@github.com:BeyondCodeBootcamp/html-resume.git
    ```